 Recent advances have been made toward photocatalytic, rather than thermally activated, DRM.
-These systems use metals supported by oxide semiconductors such as Ga2O₃, SrTiO3, TiO2, or CeO2, or metal localized surface plasmon resonances in reactant activation7-13.
-Very recently, it has been reported that rhodium nanoparticle-loaded strontium titanate (Rh/SrTiO3) and rhodium intertwined with cerium oxide (termed Rh#CeO2) considerably exceeded the theoretical thermal catalyst thermodynamic limit by utilizing light rather than heat14,15.
-Mechanistic investigations via electron spin resonance (ESR) spectroscopy demonstrated the generation of photocarriers and diffusion of photogenerated electrons to surface Rh particles (Supplementary Figure 1).
+These systems use metals supported by oxide semiconductors such as Ga2O₃, SrTiO3, TiO2, or CeO2, or metal localized surface plasmon resonances in reactant activation8-14.
+Very recently, it has been reported that rhodium nanoparticle-loaded strontium titanate (Rh/SrTiO3) and rhodium intertwined with cerium oxide (termed Rh#CeO2) considerably exceeded the theoretical thermal catalyst thermodynamic limit by utilizing light rather than heat15,16.
+Several studies have further investigated the degree to which DRM photocatalysis is separate from thermal catalysis due to surface heating.
+In the Rh/SrTiO3 study, the illumination-induced heating of the catalyst surface reached only 300 °C, yet the observed catalytic activity exceeded the thermal catalyst thermodynamic limit at that temperature by an order of magnitude.
+Similarly, in a DRM study of β-Ga2O5 at a surface temperature of 200 °C, CO and H2 were only generated under illumination.
+No CO or H2 products were generated without illumination up to a surface temperature of 400°C17.
+Given the low activity of thermal catalysts at these surface temperatures, the photocatalytic mechanism should be dominant in similar systems without external heating.
+On the higher end of the temperature range, photothermal work on Pt/CeO2 measured a surface temperature of 480°C under 30 suns irradiation with moderate CO and H2 production, while no activity was measured at the same temperature without irradiation.
+At higher temperatures where thermal catalysis became more active, irradiation still doubled catalyst activity on Pt/CeO2 up to 700°C18.
+In all these systems, thermal catalysis in response to surface heating under illumination cannot be primarily responsible for the measured photo-DRM activity.

+Mechanistic investigations on the Rh/SrTiO3 system via electron spin resonance (ESR) spectroscopy demonstrated the generation of photocarriers and diffusion of photogenerated electrons to surface Rh particles (Supplementary Figure 1).
 Upon the introduction of CH4, the measured hole signal decreased, suggesting CH4 oxidation on the semiconductor support.
 Isotope studies of the photocatalytic DRM system identified that lattice oxygen in the oxide mediates CH4 oxidation with oxygen isotopes doped into the oxide appearing in generated CO, while charge density in the supported metal mediates the reduction of CO2, suggesting that the metal-semiconductor interface is key to the photocatalytic reaction.
-Activity was strongly dependent on sub-bandgap wavelengths of incident light and scaled with light intensity, supporting a photocatalytic DRM mechanism based on photocarrier generation in the semiconductor14,15.
+Activity was strongly dependent on sub-bandgap wavelengths of incident light and scaled with light intensity, supporting a photocatalytic DRM mechanism based on photocarrier generation in the semiconductor15,16.
 In particular, the Rh#CeO2 photocatalyst with many exposed nanoscopic metal-semiconductor interfaces exhibited a methane conversion rate exceeding 60% due to the efficient charge separation of photoexcited electron-hole pairs and diffusion of lattice oxygen.
 The photocatalysts described above were used in the form of non-porous solids, however, thus limiting the accessible surface area per unit volume.
 Furthermore, despite relatively high reactant conversions, these studies were performed at very low flow rates of dilute reactants, achieving impractically low production rates of CO and H2.